Aaron Jones Player Prop Bets for NFL Week 9 | Green Bay vs. Kansas City 11/7/2021

 Matchup vs. Kansas City

-- Against the Chiefs, Jones has recorded 67 rushing yards in his one career matchup, 4.5 more yards than his over/under in Sunday's game.
+- Jones had 67 rushing yards in his lone career matchup against the Chiefs, 4.5 more yards than his over/under in Sunday's game.

-- Jones did not have a touchdown run in that matchup against the Chiefs.
+- Jones did not have a touchdown run in that outing against the Chiefs.

-- The Chiefs allow 121.8 yards per game on the ground, the NFL's 21st-ranked rush defense.
+- The Chiefs have the NFL's 21st-ranked defense against the run, surrendering 121.8 yards per game.

-- The Chiefs have allowed 10 rushing touchdowns, 28th in the league.
+- The Chiefs have conceded 10 rushing touchdowns, 28th in the league.

 Recent Performances

-- In last week's matchup with the Cardinals, Jones ran for 59 yards on 15 carries while scoring one touchdown on the ground.
+- Jones put together a 59-yard rushing performance in last week's matchup with the Cardinals, carrying the ball 15 times while scoring one touchdown.

 Jones' Green Bay Teammates